 - Texture!
 If you love an intermingling of crunchy, chunky, and creamy in desserts, prepare to fall in love because this pie has all of it.

 - And last but not least, this chocolate pecan pie freezes beautifully!
 So feel free to make it one or two weeks in advance if needed.
-Then move it from the freezer to the refrigerator the day before, and from the fridge to room temperature about an hour or two before serving.
-It's a pretty forgiving pie!

 How to Make Vegan Salted Chocolate Pecan Pie